edeniyanda/Stats-Me/README.md

-# StatMaster - Statistical Calculator
+# Stats Me - Statistical Calculator

-StatMaster is a Python-based statistical calculator with a graphical user interface built using PyQt5.
+Stats Me is a Python-based statistical calculator with a graphical user interface built using PyQt5.
 This tool allows you to estimate class boundaries, create frequency distributions, calculate mean, variance, and standard deviation, all within an intuitive and easy-to-use application.

 ## Features